mseyne/superpowers-tutorials/3SuperSokoban/ch1.md

 looking at the tutorial only as a reference when you are blocked, facing the problems by yourself and solving them is the best way to learn and keep in long term memory the process of game making and progamming.
-It is how I conceive learning video game development for this tutorial series, my philosophy : learn by doing it three times, deeper each time. :-)
+It is how I conceive learning video game development for this tutorial series, my philosophy : **learn by doing it three times, deeper each time**. :-)

 [1]: https://en.wikipedia.org/wiki/Sokoban
 [2]: http://sokoban.info/